2020 Orange County Employment & Workers’ Compensation Law Seminar

 It is usually one of the toughest decisions an employer has to make: termination.
 But if you do not follow certain guidelines and laws, employers can open themselves up to huge financial exposure.
 We will discuss consideration like leave laws, privacy, and overlapping issues of workers compensation.
 We will also discuss final paycheck and a checklist to make a proper termination.
 We will also discuss reduction in force issue and lay-offs.
 Finally, we will discuss the common problem of how to deal with an employee that decides to take the company trade secret information on their way out the door.

 Raffle and Concluding Remarks

 *Speakers and topics subject to change without notice.

-This program will be eligible for 5 hours MCLE, CEU and HRCI certification.
+This program will be eligible for 5 hours MCLE, CEU and HRCI certification to attendees onsite.

 THANK YOU TO OUR SPONSORS!Register